 The entrance can be a little tricky to find, but it’s worth the effort for the rooftop views.
 Their Lime Soda is the perfect post-walk refreshment!

 Congratulations, you’ve made it to the end of our Hanoi French Quarter Tour!
-Cool off and continue on to The Guild Streets of Hanoi.

 Hanoi French Quarter Walking Tour Map

-WALK 3: Guild Streets of Hanoi Walking Tour
+WALK 3: Hanoi Guild Streets Walking Tour

 For example, Hang Ga translates to Chicken (Ga) Merchandise (Hang) – or Chicken Merchandise Street…and all the shops here sold poultry.